austencollins/great-films/README.md

 ####Network - 1976

 A television network cynically exploits a deranged former anchor's ravings and revelations about the news media for its own profit.

+####Notorious - 1946

+A woman is asked to spy on a group of Nazi friends in South America.
+How far will she have to go to ingratiate herself with them?